 The two auxiliary wings are mounted on pivots so the angle of attack can be changed.
 Since the auxiliary wings are fixed to the fins at both ends, they need a suspension to absorb the turbulence cantilevered wings absorb by flexing.
 They provide the extra lift needed at take off and landing.
-Flaps and slots may extend their full width, since this concept may not need a portion of the wing dedicated for ailerons.
+Flaps and slots may extend their full width.
 The adjustable incidence is necessary to provide flare for landing and rotation for take off.
-At optimum angle of attack and with full high lift devices, a wing can produce $2\frac{1}{2}$ times as much lift as considered normal.vii In this paper the auxiliary wings are considered to be 20% of the cargo carrier cord.
+At optimum angle of attack and with full high lift devices, a wing can produce 2 1⁄2 times as much lift as considered normal.^{vii} In this paper the auxiliary wings are considered to be 20% of the cargo carrier cord.
 At optimum deployment, they provide 5/13 of the total lift.
+Pitch control for the cargo wing is provided by auxiliary wings.
+The auxiliary wings are affected less by ground effect instabilities and provide good flight pitch stability.